Bachelor of Applied Studies

 Technology Requirements for Online Courses

-- Operating System: Windows XP or Vista or Macintosh OS X with RAM at or above OS recommendations
+- Operating System: Windows Vista, 7 or 8.
+Or Macintosh OS X with RAM at or above OS recommendations

 - Processor: A PC with a Pentium IV or newer, or a Macintosh with a G3 or newer